Rwanda · Close Protection & Executive Security

 Important Warnings

-- Rwanda's strict public order rules mean that photography of government buildings, military installations, and certain infrastructure is prohibited.
-Comply carefully to avoid detention.
+- Rwanda's strict public order rules mean photography of government buildings, military installations, and certain infrastructure is prohibited.
+Enforcement is consistent and can result in detention.

 - Critics of the Rwandan government, journalists covering sensitive topics, and individuals with connections to political opposition have faced specific risks from state security services.
-Brief personnel on information security and public statement caution.
+Brief all personnel on information security and public statement caution before deployment.

 - Plastic bags are banned in Rwanda.
-Arriving with them in luggage can create issues at customs.
-Brief all travellers.
+Arriving with them in luggage creates issues at customs and is avoidable with a simple pre-travel brief.

 Frequently Asked Questions